ogs22/cookbook/glossary/statistical_method.md

-A process used in statistics to gather data, analyse it, and find the probability that our hypothesis was correct.
+A process used in statistics to gather data, analyse them, and find the probability that your hypothesis was correct.